 Apollo is a very small borough located in the state of Pennsylvania.
 With a population of 1,588 people and four constituent neighborhoods, Apollo is the 656th largest community in Pennsylvania.
 Much of the housing stock in Apollo was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Apollo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Apollo is a borough of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Apollo who work in office and administrative support (15.25%), sales jobs (8.20%), and management occupations (8.20%).
+Unlike some boroughs, Apollo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Apollo are a mix of both white- and blue-collar jobs.
+Overall, Apollo is a borough of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Apollo who work in office and administrative support (14.06%), sales jobs (9.81%), and healthcare suport services (8.20%).

 Also of interest is that Apollo has more people living here who work in computers and math than 95% of the places in the US.